idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

 `colPercent` in row - Accepts a number from 0 to 100.
-This number defines the size of each column as a percent of the parent element's width.
-If you do not specify a number or you specify 0 the `colPercent` will default to 8.333333 which is 12 columns.
+This number defines the size of grid's columns as a percent of the row element's width.
+If you do not specify a number or you specify 0 the `colPercent` will default to 8.333333 which results in 12 columns.

 `size` in column - Accepts a number from 0 to Infinity.
-This number defines how many columns wide the column should be where width of each column is the percent of its parent's width as defined in colPercent.
-If you do not specify a number or you input the number 0 the `size` will default to 12 columns wide.
+This number defines how many grid columns wide the given column should be.
+If you do not specify a number or you input the number 0 the `size` will default to 8.333333 (1/12th the width of the row.)
 Since `size` accepts any number from 0 to Infinity, you can make your column as wide as you want, extending beyond the screen width if norwarp prop is set on the row.
 If nowrap is not set on the row, the column will wrap.

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns.